 The Egress Traffic Manager stage is also responsible for managing egress buffering within the system.
-There is an additional 32MB on-chip buffer used for egress queuing.
-This buffer is primarily reserved for multicast traffic as unicast traffic has a minimal requirement for egress buffering due to the large ingress VoQ buffer and fair adaptive dynamic thresholds are utilized as a pool of buffer for the output ports.
+There is an additional 32 or 64 MB on-chip buffer used for egress queuing.
+This buffer is primarily reserved for multicast traffic as unicast traffic has a minimal requirement for egress buffering due to the large ingress VOQ buffer and fair adaptive dynamic thresholds are utilized as a pool of buffer for the output ports.